AndyObtiva/glimmer/README.markdown

 - Icon
 - Bin file for starting application

+NOTE: Scaffolding currently supports Mac packaging only at the moment.

 #### App

 Before you start, make sure you are in a JRuby environment with Glimmer gem installed as per "Direct Install" pre-requisites.